 - In the application window for Pulse Secure, click Sign Out.

 - This will end your session and disconnect you from the Pulse Secure session.
-(Note: You will still need to logout of the website if you want to end your VPN session all together.)
+(Note: You will still need to sign out of the website if you want to end your VPN session all together.)

 If you have any questions or issues with using the VPN services outlined within this Quicknote, please contact the ITS Helpdesk for assistance.